 Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

-Unfortunately, most coaches will watch football films like a fan.
-Studying only the big plays and not looking at the intricate details of each player.
+Unfortunately, most coaches will watch football film like a fan.
+Studying only the big plays, not the intricate details of each player.

 First, if you’re not filming your practices, you need to.